matthewleach/enki/HTML/html-structure/html-tags.md

 ---
 ## Quiz

-Which language requires HTML tags to be written in lowercase and then influences why  developers continue to write HTML tags that way?
+Which language requires HTML tags to be written in lowercase and has influenced  developers to continue to write HTML tags that way?

 ???